refinedev/refine/.changeset/large-shrimps-begin.md

 "refinejs-repo": patch
 ---

-Fixed the `useDatagrid` filter bug that the selected filter was not displayed.
+Fixed the `useDataGrid` filter bug that the selected filter was not displayed.